KhAD: KhAD (1980–1986)

-During the civil war in the 1990s, Hezb-i-Islami, the Northern Alliance and the Taliban all recruited ex-KhAD officers and agents to act as their moles operating behind enemy territory.
-KhAD primarily acted as the intelligence arm of the Northern Alliance during the civil war in Afghanistan, even after the fall of the Afghan government in 1992.
+In 1986, KHAD was revamped into WAD.

 Recruitment

 Before KhAD approached potential candidates for the agency’s officer base, they extensively screened the candidate beforehand, as well as secretly probed their entire family.
 Only PDPA members who were extremely loyal and belonged to pro-government families qualified for admission as officers.
 Women were also employed as NCOs and officers, although they were underrepresented in senior officer ranks.

 Once recruited, KhAD NCOs and officers received intensive training known as Parawachi or Parwareshi and after the training was completed, recruits went through a trial period known as either Azmajchi or Azmayeshi, where they’d have to prove their loyalty by spying on their family members, arresting friends, partners and subjecting them to torture.
 Over time, the tasks seasoned recruits were asked to perform would only become more intense, being ordered to infiltrate the ranks of the Afghan mujahideen.
 On their first assignment, the recruits were transferred to KhAD/WAD sections actively engaged in tracking down “subversive elements”.
 Only those who proved their worth were promoted or transferred to sections with more administrative or technical activities.

 Potential applicants may have been prompted to join KhAD as the role of officer provided material benefits, such as a salary ten times higher than that of a government official.
 KhAD officers were additionally exempt from conscription and had free access to alcohol and even prostitutes.
 If a KhAD officer was killed in action, their family would also receive financial compensation and benefits from the government.
 Most KhAD officials came from either Kabul or Parwan, with most of them belonging to the Parcham faction of the PDPA.